 Do I get a refund?

-With most cruise lines, you will only get a full refund if the entire cruise is cancelled.
+With most cruise lines, you will likely only get a full refund if the entire cruise is cancelled.
 This is a very rare thing because cruise lines do everything they can to keep out of harm’s way and sail around storms.

 However, if you booked a 7 day cruise and there is a hurricane coming in during that same time you might get your trip shortened by a couple days (cruise lines usually give out compensation for the shorter cruises).
 At the same time, the people that are on the ship when a storm is coming in might get an extra 2 days on the ship (and they usually only have to pay for 2 days worth of tips).

 Be prepared with travel insurance